 When implemented successfully, machine learning helps detect evolving and complex financial crimes, protects businesses from fraud losses and enables frictionless customer experience in the digital onboarding and transaction process.

 So how does it work?
-ML is a teachable system that can automate both front and back-office processes and mitigate issues before they happen.
+Machine learning is a teachable system that can automate both front and back-office processes and mitigate issues before they happen.
 Instead of operating based on unchanging protocols, it can learn from its own analyses.
 This evolutionary capability is key.

-ML systems take into account past transactions and apply these rules to future analyses to detect financial crime.
-As they learn and become more familiar with an FIs system and the techniques that threat actors use to crack them, they become more effective.
+Machine learning systems take into account past transactions and apply these rules to future analyses to detect banking fraud.
+The more they learn and become familiar with an FI's system and the techniques that threat actors use to crack them, the more effective the AI model becomes.

-An investment in ML technology increases in value over time - an outcome that benefits more than just fraud departments.
+An investment in machine learning technology increases in value over time - an outcome that benefits more than just fraud departments.

-Before ML, there was predictive analysis.
+Before machine learning, there was predictive analysis.
 And while ML might be more adaptive, newer, and have larger degrees of freedom, predictive analysis still has a firm place in the anti-fraud toolkit.

-Unlike ML, in which algorithms are asked to process supplied data without a predetermined set of rules and regulations, predictive analysis finds patterns and behaviours by taking into consideration both historical as well as existing external data.
+Unlike machine learning, in which algorithms are asked to process supplied data without a predetermined set of rules and regulations, predictive analysis finds patterns and behaviours by taking into consideration both historical as well as existing external data.

 This is particularly useful in sifting through large quantities of data to predict the behaviours a customer is likely to exhibit or possible changes in the market, for example.
 The bottom line: predictive analytics help to understand possible future occurrences by analysing the past.

-Ultimately, the best practice is to use both in unison, with ML a natural progression of predictive analysis.
+Ultimately, the best practice is to use both in unison, with machine learning a natural progression of predictive analysis.